Shine Technologies

 Shine Technologies (stylized as SHINE Technologies) is a private corporation based in Janesville, Wisconsin.
 Shine Technologies applies nuclear fusion and advanced separation techniques for various material transmutation, including nondestructure testing, radiation hardening services for industrial and defense applications, and production of radioisotopes for cancer treatment.

-SHINE is also engaged in research and development for recycling nuclear fuel, and aspires in phase 4 to produce economical fusion energy resulting from continuous reinvestment of a portion of its earnings from earlier phase businesses.
-SHINE's key differentiator versus other fusion companies is that its business model is focused on achieving economic breakeven for fusion, rather than scientific or engineering breakeven for fusion energy.
+Shine is also engaged in research and development for recycling nuclear fuel, and aspires in phase 4 to produce economical fusion energy resulting from continuous reinvestment of a portion of its earnings from earlier phase businesses.
+Shine's key differentiator versus other fusion companies is that its business model is focused on achieving economic breakeven for fusion, rather than scientific or engineering breakeven for fusion energy.

 History

-SHINE Technologies originated from Phoenix Nuclear Labs, founded by Dr. Gregory Piefer in 2005.
+Shine Technologies originated from Phoenix Nuclear Labs, founded by Dr. Gregory Piefer in 2005.
 The company was founded on the idea that the fastest path to achieving economically viable fusion energy was to commercialize near-term applications that allowed for improvement by practice and reinvestment.
 Phoenix initially pioneered fusion-based technology for industrial nondestructive testing, establishing a foundation in solid and then gas-target neutron generation with the goal to increase target temperature over time that will lead to more efficient fusion yields.

-In 2010, SHINE Medical Technologies was spun off, focusing on medical isotope production using fusion technology.
+In 2010, Shine Medical Technologies was spun off, focusing on medical isotope production using fusion technology.

-In 2013, SHINE Technologies constructed a full-scale prototype fusion device at its Monona, Wisconsin facility, proving the feasibility of its fusion neutron generator.
+In 2013, Shine Technologies constructed a full-scale prototype fusion device at its Monona, Wisconsin facility, proving the feasibility of its fusion neutron generator.

-An independent validation by Argonne National Laboratory in June 2015 confirmed that SHINE's production, separation, and purification process could generate Mo-99, meeting strict purity standards of the British Pharmacopoeia.
+An independent validation by Argonne National Laboratory in June 2015 confirmed that Shine's production, separation, and purification process could generate Mo-99, meeting strict purity standards of the British Pharmacopoeia.

-In 2016, the Nuclear Regulatory Commission (NRC) granted a construction permit for SHINE's Janesville facility, known as the Chrysalis.
+In 2016, the Nuclear Regulatory Commission (NRC) granted a construction permit for Shine's Janesville facility, known as the Chrysalis.

-In July 2019, SHINE Technologies and Phoenix Nuclear Labs collaboratively set a world record for the strongest sustained nuclear fusion reaction in a steady-state system.
+In July 2019, Shine Technologies and Phoenix Nuclear Labs collaboratively set a world record for the strongest sustained nuclear fusion reaction in a steady-state system.

-In 2021, SHINE Technologies reacquired Phoenix Nuclear Labs to integrate their fusion technology and isotope production capabilities.
-This merger marked the transition from SHINE Medical Technologies LLC to SHINE Technologies LLC, reflecting its broader focus within the nuclear technology sector.
+In 2021, Shine Technologies reacquired Phoenix Nuclear Labs to integrate their fusion technology and isotope production capabilities.
+This merger marked the transition from Shine Medical Technologies LLC to Shine Technologies LLC, reflecting its broader focus within the nuclear technology sector.

-In 2023, SHINE Technologies captured the first-ever image of Cherenkov radiation from a commercial fusion device, validating their beam-target fusion technology and attracting additional investment.
+In 2023, Shine Technologies captured the first-ever image of Cherenkov radiation from a commercial fusion device, validating their beam-target fusion technology and attracting more investment.

 In 2023, the NRC issued both its final supplemental environmental impact statement and Final Safety Evaluation Report for the Chrysalis, concluding that there were no safety aspects precluding the issuance of the license for operation.

-In 2024, SHINE Technologies submitted a Drug Master File to the FDA for non-carrier-added lutetium-177, a radiopharmaceutical used in precision cancer treatment.
+In 2024, Shine Technologies submitted a Drug Master File to the FDA for non-carrier-added lutetium-177, a radiopharmaceutical used in precision cancer treatment.